INN/docs/manifesto/readme.md

 ### Fiscal sustainability
 Our work has value, and if we value ourselves the people we work with are more likely to value what we do, too.

-- We will charge for our time at a fair market value
+- Where applicable we will charge for our time at a [fair market value](/how-to-work-with-us/consulting/consulting-rates.md)
-- We will work to create products that make our work sustainable and that make nonprofit journalism more sustainable
+- We will work to create products that make our own work sustainable and that contribute to the sustainability of nonprofit journalism as a whole
-- We will be careful stewards of the money we receive from clients and foundations.
-We won’t buy islands or shit
+- We will be careful stewards of the money we receive from clients and our funders.
+We don't fly first class and we won't buy a news island (...yet, anyway).

 ### Making things better
 We want to build up instead of tearing down and make our community better.
 We're in this together.
 Everything’s going to be awesome.

-- We’ll actively contribute to the journalism community through conferences, documentation, listservs, professional orgs, etc.
+- We’ll actively contribute to the journalism community by attending and speaking at conferences, contributing to open source projects, writing exemplary documentation, participating in listserv discussions, and joining and taking a leadership role in professional organizations.
 - We’ll leave things better than how we found them
 - We will focus on creating things that work, not tearing down what doesn’t
-- We will host hackathon-style events for nonprofit journalism/journalists to learn and build community
+- We will host hackathon-style events for nonprofit journalism/journalists to learn from each other and build community
 - We believe in journalism that furthers democracy, challenges corruption, and dismantles structural oppression.
 We will support our members and community in doing this work

 ### Members first
 Our own egos are not more important than our members' needs.

 - We recognize that our members and clients are often working with constraints, and we'll do everything we can to do excellent work while also respecting internal needs.
 Pursuing excellence with humility and flexibility
-- The things we build should directly benefit our members and clients (duh)
+- The things we build should directly benefit our members and clients.
+No vanity projects.

 ### Openness